digitalhogarth/digitalhogarth.github.io/pages/locations.md

 ## Browse Locations

-Images are placed into locations according to where the artworks are currently held.
-Use the map feature to explore the different Hogarth collections in the world.
-Locations will be listed below:
+Use this word cloud visualization to browse the collected images and associated data through the current location of Hogarth’s images.
+Word size is determined by frequency of artworks that exist in a given geographic area and all words link to a corresponding collection word search.
+This page suggests paths for the visitor to explore the collection through search terms for Hogarth’s artwork location.
+Use the search page to search in your own criteria, and see the artworks placed on a map in the Map tab.